iphong/container-x/README.md

 # container-x

-Inspired from the library unstated, but with different approach
+Inspired from the library unstated, but with different approach and only written in 35 lines of code.

 ---